aweagel/ksql_workshop/README.md

 ## Introduction

 [KSQL](https://ksqldb.io/) (recently rebranded ksqlDB—we'll use the two terms interchangably) is an end-to-end **event streaming platform**.
-During this workshop we'll dig into what that means and why it matters.
+In this post we'll dig into what that means and why it matters.

 In a nutshell, ksqlDB allows you to do the following, all with a familiar SQL syntax: